More to Cairns than tourism

 Tourism has always been a huge part of the Cairns local economy, but contrary to popular perception, Cairns has one of the most diverse economies in Australia.

-Figures from the National Institute of Economic and Industry Research, show that Health Care and Social Assistance is the largest employer in Cairns, accounting for 16% of employment in 2002/21.
-Construction is close behind at 11%,.
+Figures from the National Institute of Economic and Industry Research, show that Health Care and Social Assistance is the largest employer in Cairns, accounting for 19% of employment in 2022/23.
+Education and Training is close behind at 10%.

-Retail, education and training, public administration, transport, manufacturing and professional service industries are also well-established employers.
+Retail, construction, public administration, transport, manufacturing and professional service industries are also well-established employers.

 As the capital of Far North Queensland, Cairns is the primary service centre for the wider region, which has established